Wintersun (album): Reception

-Mike Stagno, a staff member for Sputnikmusic, rated the album 4.5/5 and calls the band "stronger" than Ensiferum; he also describes their sound as "combining the likes of neoclassical metal, folk metal, power metal, black metal, and melodic death metal".
-Stagno emphasizes the connection between the music and the album's cover artwork, both of which are depicted as "bleak and cold" while retaining a "mystical attractiveness."
+Mike Stagno, a staff member for Sputnikmusic, rated the album 4.5/5 and called the band "stronger" than Ensiferum.
+He described the sound as "combining the likes of neoclassical metal, folk metal, power metal, black metal, and melodic death metal".
+Stagno emphasized the connection between the music and the album's cover artwork, both of which are depicted as "bleak and cold" while retaining a "mystical attractiveness".
 Stagno's only problem lay with Mäenpää's clean vocals, which were "passive sounding" and weren't "quite as refined" as harsh vocals.